 Can dogs eat carrot cake with you, or is this recipe best kept as a human treat?

-Dogs can eat very small amounts of plain carrot cake, provided it doesn’t contain:
+Dogs can eat very small amounts of plain carrot cake, as long as it doesn’t contain:

 - macadamia nuts